hgimonet/Interactive-Lab-Hub/Lab 5/README.md

 Try out different interactions outputs and inputs.
 **Describe and detail the interaction, as well as your experimentation.**

+I tried to make a sleep detector using the eye Haar cascades, but as it turned out, the eye cascade is robust to closing your eyes.
+(I had hoped I would be able to exploit a weekness in the detection when the eyes are closed so I could make an open/closed classification).
+Tinkering with the eye detection however gave me the idea of using the smile detector as a proxy for emotion.

+I ended up using the face and smile Haar cascades from OpenCV to build a lo-fi emotion detector.
+My detector looks at the first face detected, and check whether is detects a smile in the face.
+I had to tinker with the scale factor and minimum number of neighbors parameters so that the smile could be detected when the face was further away.

 ### Part C
 ### Test the interaction prototype